 No, x-rays can’t show tendon damage as they only show bones well.
 An ultrasound can show the tendon in high detail as can an MRI (3).
 Between the two technologies, for ankle tendon tears, ultrasound imaging is higher resolution.
 However, while many physicians have added ultrasound to their practice, most orthopedic surgeons and podiatrists have yet to learn how to effectively use the technology for diagnosis.

 Many smaller tears will heal on their own on the fly.
 However, larger tears may need rest or a boot to allow the tendon to heal (4).
 This can take 4-6 weeks.
 If that fails, then options include injections or surgery.

 How Do You Treat a Torn Tendon in the Ankle?

 If rest fails, then the two major options are:

-Orthobiologic injections include platelet-rich plasma or bone marrow stem cells.
+Interventional Orthopedic injections include platelet-rich plasma or bone marrow concentrate containing stem cells.
 For example, research has shown that PRP injections can heal tendon tears based on pre and post-biopsy samples taken of the tendon (5).
 These procedures are performed using ultrasound guidance and are called Percutaneous Orthobiologic Tenotomy (Perc-OT).

 The Perc-OT procedure starts with the doctor mapping out the location of the tendon tear with ultrasound imaging.
-A needle is then guided using ultrasound to the exact site of the tear where platelet-rich plasma (or bone marrow stem cells) are injected.
+A needle is then guided using ultrasound to the exact site of the tear where platelet-rich plasma (or bone marrow concentrate) is injected.
 These healing cells then enhance the body’s natural repair mechanisms.